michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 they access the same stack as the calling function.
 - system call
   runs in kernel mode, which allows it to execute privileged instructions and access a stack defined in the kernel.

-##### system-level functions

-The C standard library provides a set of convenient wrapper functions for most system calls.
-The wrapper functions package up the arguments, trap to the kernel with the appropriate system call instruction, and then pass the return status of the system call back to the calling program.
-Throughout this text, we will refer to system calls and their associated wrapper functions interchangeably as system-level functions.

 ### 8.1.3 Exceptions in Linux/x86-64 Systems